 Illinois is also home to nearly a dozen graduate degrees in communicative sciences and disorders, with many offering specializations in Speech-Language Pathology.

+Once you have the preliminaries out of the way, you’ll get into the heart of your studies.
 The 60 credits of field-specific course content must include the following to meet Illinois Board requirements:

 - Basic Communication Processes